labermt/CST136SRS03/README.md

 Stone Template Pirates

-Student Name: <Not your pokemon ID>
+Student Name: AJ Stacher

-Issues:
+Notes: Using an int, and not a double for currency value will result in loss of data

-Notes:
+Issues: n/a

 ----